compulim/react-chain-of-responsibility/README.md

 ) => ComponentType<Props> | undefined;
 ```

-For simplicity, instead of returning a component or `false`/`null`/`undefined`, the `useBuildComponentCallback` will only return a component or `undefined`.
+For simplicity, instead of returning a React component or `false`/`null`/`undefined`, the `useBuildComponentCallback` will only return a React component or `undefined`.

-The `fallbackComponent` is a component which all unhandled requests will sink into, including calls without ancestral `<Provider>`.
+The `fallbackComponent` is a component which all unhandled requests will sink into, including calls outside of `<Provider>`.

 ### API for Fluent UI